Kiwisuki/Kiwisuki/README.md

 ### Hi there 👋

-🥝 I am Junior Data Scientist at Surfshark with extra interests in Economics and Real Estate
+🥝 I am a Data Scientist at Surfshark with extra interests in Economics and Real Estate

 My portfolio real estate project:
 * Ad scraper from Aruodas.lt , scrapes and aggregates data into MongoDB databse.